Parkman328/aws_immersion/content/db-run-task.md

 Feel free to explore the structure, etc. associated with the tables we have created.

 Now we will enter a couple of queries.
-Click on `Black Canvas' on the  screen and select

 Now type